rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 ```
 4. Once the above files are added, commit the changes, and push to the repository.

 5. We are not done yet.
-We need to somehow connect this repository to an argocd application directly watched by the cluster.
+We need to somehow connect this repository to an ArgoCD application directly watched by the cluster.
 For this, head over to ``nordmart-infra-gitops-config

 ```https://gitlab.apps.devtest.vxdqgl7u.kubeapp.cloud/stakater/workshop-infra-gitops-config
 ```
 We know that this repository is being watched by the cluster.
-So we will add an argocd application here and point it to our `nordmart-apps-gitops-config`
+So we will add an ArgoCD application here and point it to our `nordmart-apps-gitops-config`

 6. Navigate to workshop > nordmart-apps-gitops-config.